 3. Employment Status – The minefield of worker v self-employed continues.
 Despite numerous legal cases throughout 2018, and the promise of law changes, there remain no definitive plans for revised employment status definitions in 2019.

-4. Employment Tribunals – Claims will continue to increase since the scrapping of employment tribunal fees making it more important than ever for businesses to get employment law right.
+4. Employment Tribunals – Claims continue to increase since the scrapping of employment tribunal fees making it more important than ever for businesses to get employment law right.
+Waiting times to get a hearing have also increased.

 5. Holidays – Another minefield for employers.
 But 2019 could see laws passed to help clarify holiday entitlements.

-6. Pay – Minimum and Statutory Pay and Pension contributions will increase from April 2019.
+6. Pay – Minimum and Statutory Pay and Pension contributions increase from April 2019.

 7. Data Protection / GDPR – It’s not going away, and the Information Commissioner’s Office has raised fines for non-compliance.
 Make sure you understand and comply with the minimum required standards.

-8. #MeToo: Discrimination and Harassment – Right at the close of 2018, the government made promises to better regulate the highly topical issue of sexual harassment.
+8. #MeToo: Discrimination and Harassment – Right at the close of 2018, the government made promises to better regulate the highly topical issue of sexual harassment, although no new laws have been passed as yet.

 9. Shared Parental Leave – 2018 saw the government launch their ‘Share the Joy’ campaign to promote Shared Parental Leave.
-This has opened a can of worms in the courts, where it’s been hotly debated whether an employer needs to pay a man on shared parental leave the same as a mother on their enhanced maternity scheme.
-We expect to see an increase in court cases around this issue in 2019.
+This opened a can of worms in the courts, where it’s been hotly debated whether an employer needs to pay a man on shared parental leave the same as a mother on their enhanced maternity scheme.

 10. Tax and National Insurance – Good news for smaller employers.
 They’ll pay less in the apprenticeship levy and won’t have to deduct PAYE from self-employed contractors operating through a personal service company.